SeattleChris/hepcat/checklist.md

 - [x] Raise ValidateError if Session classes overlap.
 - [x] Raise ValidateError if other issues with Session.
 - [x] Session.clean modifies values to ensure the new Session does not overlap with existing Sessions.
-- [x] On Admin Session ValidateError, repopoulate the fields with new values from Session.clean method.
+- [x] On Admin Session ValidateError, repopulate the fields with new values from Session.clean method.
-- [ ] ClassOffer will be assigned dates according to their Session.
+- [x] ClassOffer will be assigned dates according to their Session.
+- [ ] ClassOffer will handle invalid day of the week inputs.
+- [ ] ClassOffer Admin list: show start and end dates.

 ### Deployment on PythonAnywhere